 The U.S. AIDS Drug Assistance Program (ADAP) is a $1.88 billion service that is part of Title II of the Ryan White CARE Act.
 There is a nationwide network of ADAPs that provide free medications to HIV-positive people in the U.S. who are poor, uninsured or underinsured.
 138,173 HIV-positive people currently receive free medications through their ADAP.

-As of April 11, 2013, there were 31 individuals on AIDS Drug Assistance Program (ADAP) waiting lists in three states.
-Fourteen ADAPs, including two with current waiting lists, have cost-containment measures in place since April 1, 2012 (reported as of February 6, 2013).
-In addition, two ADAPs reported considering implementing new or additional cost-containment measures before the end of ADAP's current fiscal year (March 31, 2013).
-One ADAP reported they were able to eliminate or improve previous cost-containment measures as of December 17, 2012.
+As of May 29, 2013, there were 113 individuals on ADAP waiting lists in three states.
+Sixteen ADAPs, including two with current waiting lists, have cost-containment measures in place since April 1, 2012 (reported as of Feb.
+6, 2013).
+One ADAP reported they were able to eliminate or improve previous cost-containment measures as of Dec.
+17, 2012.